-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project : mineral resou oss of availability of a known ree that would be of value to the residents of the state? important min delineated on oss of availability of a locally eral resource recovery site a local general plan, specific land use plan?
-Impact MIN-1: The project would not resul resource that would be of va Impact ) •
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project mineral resour oss of availability of a known ree that would be of value to the residents of the state?
+Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?
+Impact MIN-1: The project would not result in the loss of availability of a known mineral resource that would be of value to the region and residents of the state.
+(No Impact )